 Sports - Golf

-We usually hold two competitions a year; mid –summer and December (near Christmas) with players being joined afterwards by wives and partners for drinks and lunch in the clubhouse.
+We usually hold at least two competitions a year, mid –summer and Christmas with players being joined by wives, husbands, partners for drinks and lunch in the clubhouse.

 Click on a picture below to see it full-size with more details.